 The future of Ops is to help developers in just self-serving them with the maximum automation and least intervention and monitoring real-time data to ensure the quality is not compromised with more frequent releases.

 Qentelli created TED, an Engineering dashboard with capabilities to collect data from various data sources, create metrics and define KPIs and derive insights for improvement.
 What makes TED a true Quality Intelligence platform and unique, is its ability to derive actionable insights for most key DevOps KPIs out of the box and artificial intelligence (AI) to improve processes, provide predictions for incidents and auto-healing for broken processes.
 Qentelli helped some of Fortune 1000 companies get better with their Quality and Speed using TED.
 This can help operations team to have end to end visibility of where companies are leading on their DevOps journey and get it on the right track if it goes here and there.

 To learn and explore more in detail about Qentelli’s AI-driven automated testing solutions and DevOps implementations, please write to us at firstname.lastname@example.org.
 Our experts will be delighted to engage with you.

-Headquartered in Dallas, TX with global delivery teams in India, Qentelli is an Industry Thought Leader in Quality Engineering, Automated Testing and Continuous Delivery.
+Headquartered in Dallas, TX with global delivery teams in India, Qentelli is an Industry Thought Leader in Quality Engineering, Automated Testing, DevOps Solutions and Continuous Delivery.
 With high performing engineering teams working in the dedicated Innovation Group, Qentelli brings design thinking to address complex business problems and enables Continuous Delivery across Enterprise IT through automation for its global customers.